|I write to Judge Donald Alexander|

 The following day, January 11, 1985, Higgins article ran with the headline Mother of Micheal Cochran says son was fingered as drug informant.
 He began his article by saying “One dealer calls another pusher a ‘rat,’ his girlfriend reiterates the allegation to a friend, and the pusher turns up dead.”
 This puzzled me.
 Was he saying that someone called Mike a rat and his girlfriend (Linda Gray) told it to a friend and it cost Mike his life?

 Higgins went on to say that we had spent the last four years trying to piece together the events that led to Mike’s death and that we believed that Meyers, Johnson, and [Richard] Sargent may be somehow involved in Mike’s death and we believed it is possible that the trio believed that Mike may have given information to the police prior to the Holden drug bust.
-And if that assumption was correct, we insisted that the men were wrong to believe that Mike was an informant who worked with police on February 18, 1981.
+And if that assumption was correct, we insisted that the men were wrong to believe that Mike was an informant for the police on February 17-18, 1981.
 Higgins said that we wanted the state to set the record straight on the alleged actions of the late Micheal Cochran.
+(If Mike was an informant for the police the police would have known where he was.)

 State witness accuses Shuman of leading and suggesting in his questioning

-Higgins said Sharon Sargent’s polygraph results were “inconclusive” and that prosecutors had spent two weeks trying to determine the accuracy of her testimony.
+Higgins said Sharon Sargent had taken a polygraph test and the results were “inconclusive” and that prosecutors had spent two weeks trying to determine the accuracy of her testimony.
 Higgins’ report said that state’s lone witness had stood by her testimony, but had reportedly changed her story when she met with Marshal Stern, defense attorney for Richard Sargent (and for Mike) in February.

 The meeting had been recorded and transcribed.
 In it Sharon Sargent denied hearing the plans of the three men who had allegedly planned to kill Mike.
 Stern said Sargent had asked the state to order Shuman to have no contact with her.
 She said she was afraid of Cpl.
-Barry Shuman and told Stern that Shuman “had been leading and suggestive in his line of questioning regarding the murder investigation,” the article said.
+Barry Shuman and told Stern that Shuman “had been leading and suggestive in his line of questioning regarding the murder investigation.”

 Four days after Sharon's meeting at Mr. Stern's office the attorney took the transcript of the conversation to Justice Donald Alexander and assistant Attorney General Thomas Goodwin.
 “Sharon Sargent’s recanting of her original testimony presented major problems for the prosecution,” the article stated.